JamesAlexanderWells/James-Wells-BGL-Test-Open-Banking/README.md

 - The person reviewing this has a understanding of how a webservice / API and DB work
 - The data being sent to this solution is in the only avalible structure (only transaction description)
-- The person needs no asistance setting up the 3rd part tools specified in the set up guide
+- The person setting this solution up needs no asistance setting up the 3rd part tools specified in the set up guide
 - The client understands how to connect with and handle REST requests.